faisalee/ExodusBin/README.md

 #Additional Criteria like LIMIT or ORDER BY etc., following is an Example
 SCHEMANAME.TABLEname.AdditionalCriteria = LIMIT 13

+#This dictates if Table structure and data migration will be done, use NO to skip
+MigrateData=YES

 #Create (YES/NO) for Additional Objects while Migrating
 CreateViews=YES
 CreatePLSQL=YES
 CreateTriggers=YES

+#This dictates of user Grants will be migrated or not, use NO to skip Grants migration
+UserGrants=YES
 ```

 For first time, change the `DryRun=NO` to `YES` so that we can be sure of our setup.